Kenneth William Mayle: Mayle v. Urban Realty Works, LLC

-Summary: In the case against Urban Realty Works, LLC, plaintiffs, represented by Joan Fenstermaker, P.C., rented an apartment under a verbal month-to-month agreement and paid rent to Demetrios Koulioufas.
+In the case against Urban Realty Works, LLC, plaintiffs, represented by Joan Fenstermaker, P.C., rented an apartment under a verbal month-to-month agreement and paid rent to Demetrios Koulioufas.
 Accusing the defendants of Residential Landlord and Tenant Ordinance (RLTO) violations, the plaintiffs asserted claims such as unauthorized entry into the apartment and conversion of personal property.
 Initial rulings dismissed some claims due to the statute of limitations and others for lack of detailed allegations.
 Urban Realty Works and 660 Lake were deemed in default.

-Issues: 1.
+The reasons given by the decision were, 1.
 Applicability of the two-year statute of limitations under section 13-202 of the Code to the plaintiffs' RLTO claims.
 2. Assessment of certain complaint counts failing to state a cause of action.

-Ruling: The court affirmed the dismissal of counts I-VI concerning defendants Rouches and Johnstone.
+The court affirmed the dismissal of counts I-VI concerning defendants Rouches and Johnstone.
 Additionally, the court approved the dismissal of the conversion claims in the second amended complaint.
 Yet, the designation "with prejudice" was overturned, granting plaintiffs an opportunity to address the flaws in their complaint.
 The dismissal of counts VII-XI in the second amended complaint was reversed, allowing the plaintiffs to rectify their complaint's deficiencies.

-Reasoning: The court ascertained that the two-year limitation under section 13-202 of the Code was inapplicable to the plaintiffs' RLTO claims, with violations of sections 5-12-060 and 5-12-160 of the RLTO being viewed as remedial and subject to a five-year statute under section 13-205 of the Code.
+The court ascertained that the two-year limitation under section 13-202 of the Code was inapplicable to the plaintiffs' RLTO claims, with violations of sections 5-12-060 and 5-12-160 of the RLTO being viewed as remedial and subject to a five-year statute under section 13-205 of the Code.
 Counts I-VI didn't establish a cause against defendants Rouches and Johnstone as they weren't implicated as landlords or involved in unauthorized entry.
 Counts VII-XI were dismissed due to their failure to present a cause for common-law conversion.
 Nevertheless, the court allowed the plaintiffs a chance to amend their complaints.

 Complaints involving Perceived Conflicts of Interest (2023)

-Summary: In 2023, perceived conflicts of interest led to complaints lodged with the Illinois Judicial Inquiry Board, targeting Illinois Supreme Court justices Elizabeth Rochford and Mary O’Brien.
+In 2023, perceived conflicts of interest led to complaints lodged with the Illinois Judicial Inquiry Board, targeting Illinois Supreme Court justices Elizabeth Rochford and Mary O’Brien.
 The complaints stemmed from substantial campaign donations totaling $1 million each from Governor J.B.
 Pritzker to both justices.
 Following this, the justices opted not to recuse themselves from court cases linked to legislation endorsed by Pritzker.

-Issues: 1.
+The reasons given for the decision were, 1.
 Exploration of whether Governor Pritzker's campaign donations to the Supreme Court justices induced a conflict of interest.
 2. Determining if the complaints submitted to the Judicial Inquiry Board required further scrutiny or action.

-Ruling: Without commenting on the merits of either the court cases or the complaints, the Judicial Inquiry Board concluded the complaints.
+Without commenting on the merits of either the court cases or the complaints, the Judicial Inquiry Board concluded the complaints.

-Reasoning: The board's decision leaned on confidentiality clauses that restricted them from revealing details about their discussions or judgments.
+The board's decision leaned on confidentiality clauses that restricted them from revealing details about their discussions or judgments.
 This led to the complaints' termination.
 The topic of perceived conflicts of interest, however, remains a focal point of public discourse and apprehension.